DR. GRETCHEN A. BOULES

 geriatrics and pediatrics.
 Dr. Boules attended California School of Professional Psychology/Alliant International University for her MSCP and Northwestern University for her Certificate in Biological Sciences.
 Dr. Boules completed her medical rotations at Linden Oaks Hospital (eehealth) and Amita Health System.

-Dr. Boules is also a Board Certified Tele-Mental health (BC-TMH) provider.
+Dr. Boules is the Prescribing Psychology Program Manager for the IDFPR approved RxP Fellowship Training Program at Amita Health Systems.
+She is also a Board Certified Tele-Mental health (BC-TMH) provider.

 Dr. Boules is a licensed Clinical Psychologist practicing in Burr Ridge, Illinois, and has been in private practice since 1995.
 She received her Bachelor’s Degree from Loyola University of Chicago in 1988 and attended Loyola University in Rome, Italy in 1987.

 She completed her Masters and Doctorate Degrees from Forest Institute of Professional Psychology in 1992.
 She completed her APA approved predoctoral internship at the State University of New York at Buffalo in 1992.

 While at University at Buffalo, Dr. Boules field-tested a psychoeducational group for adult survivors of sexual abuse for Dr. Christine Courtois.
 Subsequently, she was acknowledged in Dr. Courtois' book, Adult Survivors of Sexual Abuse: A Workshop Model.
 Dr. Boules also has extensive training from Loyola University's Sexual Dysfunction Clinic with Dr. Domeena Renshaw.